smlng/bgp-hijack-demo/README.md

  - libxml2-dev          needed by python for xml parsing and bgpmon
  - openvpn              to create tap tunnel devices
- - nginx                a light webserver to demonstrate rpki verification
  - python-dev           needed to build and install python libraries via pip
  - python-pip           a package manager for python
  - python-virtualenv    run python code in a change-root like environment